search

 This layout shift is known as Layout Shift (CLS) and negatively impacts user experience.
 It’s one of the key metrics in Core Web Vitals.

-This option aims to add dimensions to images that lack them.
-You can check the results and see if it improves your scores in various tools.
+This option adds dimensions to images that are missing them.
+Check the result afterward and see whether it improves your scores in the usual performance tools.

 It’s worth noting that it’s often better to define image dimensions in code based on the specific size in which the image is displayed.